neurosnap/mudicom/docs/tutorial.rst

 Tutorial
 ========

-The goal of mudicom is to be able to interact with DICOM files using GDCM in a python fasion.
+The goal of mudicom is in a pythonic way interact with GDCM C++ DICOM library.

 Import library
 --------------